matf-pp/2020_Stimer_za_gitaru/CONTRIBUTING.md

 - `gtk3-demo` - demonstrates how widgets GTK widgets work, with code samples in C.
 - `gtk3-widget-factory` - showcases all GTK widgets and some of their interesting features.
+- `gtk3-icon-browser` - showcases some default icons and their names that can be used with GTK.
 - `devhelp` - offline documentation reader

 **Note:** These usually come bundled with GTK development libraries.